-The MPCDF SelfService is a platform for MPCDF users to manage their user accounts and external guests.
-It is the successor of the "roaster" system and extends it by various self-management functionalities.
-Guests are not able to log in to the platform but can use it to accept invitations and reset their passwords.
+The MPCDF SelfService is a platform for MPCDF users to manage their own accounts as well as supervised user and guest accounts.
+Guests (g-accounts) are not able to log in to the SelfService but can use it to accept invitations and reset their passwords.

 MPCDF users invite guests to let them gain access to specific services provided by the MPCDF in order to let them participate in projects or share files.
 Guests use the credentials they chose when registering on this platform to log in to those backend services.
 Access to the services may be granted or revoked on a per-service basis at any point.